dave-redfern/laravel-doctrine-behaviours/README.md

 It is a good idea to add a unique constraint to the UUID field just in case.

+### Versionable

+Versionable adds a simple "version" property that is increment on each update.
+If it is not set to (int) 1 on prePersist, the value will be initialised.
+This can then be used keep track of the number of times an entity has been changed.

+Be sure to add the following to you mapping files:

+    fields:
+        version:
+            type: integer

 ### Others

 In addition to the main behaviours there are several additional contracts / traits:

  * Identifiable - adds id / getId
  * Nameable - adds name / getName / setName
+ * NumericallySortable - adds orderinal / getOrdinal / setOrdinal
+ * Publishable - adds publishedAt / getPublishedAt / setPublishedAt / isPublished / publishAt / unPublish
  * Trackable - Identifiable, Nameable, Blamable, Timestampable
  * GloballyTrackable - Identifiable, Nameable, Blamable, Timestampable, UniversallyIdentifiable

+NumericallySortable adds a simple "ordinal" field to allow records to be sorted by an incrementing integer value.
+This needs to be manually tracked in your entities e.g.: on add/remove against a colection add a "renumber" method call that will iterate and re-number the items in the collection.
+A simple CanRenumberCollection interface/trait is included but you may need something more sophisticated.

 Trackable / GloballyTrackable simply wrap up the other traits / contracts providing a convenient way to add everything either as an internal entity (Trackable) or a potentially externally facing